Independent Australian brokerageSydney-basedFree 15-min discovery callNo fees to clients

 Phone: 1800 227 483

-15.1 Wherever it is practicable, we will always provide you with the option not to identify yourself when dealing with us or to use a pseudonym to protect your identity.
+Wherever it is practicable, we will provide you with the option not to identify yourself when dealing with us, or to use a pseudonym to protect your identity.
 Due to the nature of our business however, it will usually not be practicable for us to deal with you anonymously or by pseudonym.

-18.1 Please find below our contact details.
-Please do not hesitate to contact us in relation to any privacy-related concerns and we will use our best endeavours to address any such concerns thoroughly and in a timely manner.
+Please find our contact details below.
+Do not hesitate to contact us in relation to any privacy-related concerns and we will use our best endeavours to address any such concerns thoroughly and in a timely manner.

-18.2 If it is practical to do so, you can contact us without identifying yourself.
+If it is practical to do so, you can contact us without identifying yourself.
 However, if you choose not to identify yourself, it may be more difficult for us to assist you with your enquiry.
-This will depend on the nature of your enquiry.

 Privacy Officer